OGStudio/openscenegraph-cross-platform-guide/1.2.InstallUnderLinux/README.md

   ![Screenshot](readme/1.2.14.try_check.png)

   Try to take a look at the cube with standard **osgviewer** tool.

-  It cannot find OpenSceneGraph libraries.
+  Turns out, it cannot find OpenSceneGraph libraries.

 1.2.15.
 Locate OpenSceneGraph libraries
 ---------------------------------------

   ![Screenshot](readme/1.2.15.locate.png)

-  By default, OpenSceneGraph is installed into `/usr/local/lib64` on 64-bit Linux distributions.
-This location is not a standard library path.
+  By default, OpenSceneGraph libraries are installed into `/usr/local/lib64` on 64-bit Linux distributions.
+This location is not standard.

 1.2.16.
 Tell dynamic linker where to find OpenSceneGraph libraries
 ------------------------------------------------------------------